We are a resale marketplace. Prices may be above or below face value.

 White Sox Early Season Game Opponents

 The White Sox are in the American League Central.
 Their division includes the Cleveland Guardians, the Detroit Tigers, the Kansas City Royals, and the Minnesota Twins.
-The first divisional series for the White Sox will be on the road against the Detroit Tigers, starting on March 28, 2024.
-The first opponent to come to Guaranteed Rate Field will be the Atlanta Braves for a three-game series, starting April 1.
+They will open the 2026 season with a series on the road against the Milwaukee Brewers on March 26.
+After a series against the Miami Marlins, the White Sox will start their first home series on April 2 against the Toronto Blue Jays

-Cubs vs. White Sox 2024 Games
+Cubs vs. White Sox 2026 Games

 Sox 2023 Season Review

 The White Sox finished the 2023 season with a 61-101 record.
 This record represents a downturn from 2022 by twenty wins.
 The team would be wise to trade some of their more talented players in hopes of bringing up some younger hopefuls during this upcoming year of rebuilding.
 Dylan Cease might be a good fit in another ball club, and he's got trading power.
-Tim Anderson might also be a good fit for a trade, as long as the Sox pick him up for one more year.
+Tim Anderson might also be a good fit for a trade as long as the Sox picked him up for one more year.
 Anderson has offered to move to second base or shortstop, so we'll find out very soon if he's going to suit up as a Sox player.

 White Sox 2022 Recap

 The White Sox finished the season at 81-81, eleven games behind the division leaders.
 The team had more success on the road this season, going 44-37.
 Their home record was 37-44.
 Jose Abreu played in 157 games at first base.
-He was named designated hitter in 29 games in 2022.
+He was named the designated hitter in 29 games in 2022.
 AJ Pollock played in 138 games, starting in left field for 107 games, center field in 37 games, and right field in 14.
-Pollock finished the season with a .245 batting average, with 56 RBIs.
+Pollock finished the season with a .245 batting average with 56 RBIs.
 Andrew Vaughn was a solid utility player in 2022, playing in the outfield for 88 games, 13 at first base, and getting the designated hitter nod 29 times.
 Vaughn had a solid .271 batting average, with 76 RBIs.
 Gavin Sheets played in 124 games, mostly in right field.
 He scored 34 runs, batted .241, and had 53 RBIs in 2022.

 The White Sox were working with a great pitching crew for the 2022 season.
 Craig Kimbrel, Joe Kelly, Michael Kopech, Dallas Keuchel, and Liam Hendriks were all on the roster for the season.